-Register for or replay ADP's 30-minute webinar to be held October 16, 2019: "Understanding and Preparing for the New OT Rule Changes"
+Replay ADP's 30-minute webinar on-demand anytime: "Understanding and Preparing for the New OT Rule Changes"

 *On September 24, 2019, the United States Department of Labor (DOL) released its final rules for establishing the amounts required to be earned by an employee in order for that employee to be exempt from the Fair Labor Standards Act (FLSA) overtime requirements.